draychev/osm-benchmarks/ingress-benchmarks/README.md

 # ingress-benchmarks

-This document shows benchmark results from the following 3 scenarious:
+This document shows benchmark results from the following 3 scenarios:

 1. Contour + OSM - Contour is given an mTLS certificate to participate in the mesh
 ![Contour + OSM](./images/contour-out.png "Contour + OSM")